m4ttsch/omscs-notes-notes/computer-networks/intradomain-routing.md

 Note that the algorithm continues iterating until

-`N’ = N – 1`
+`N' = N - 1`

-that is, until every node is the graph is in `N’`.
+that is, until every node is the graph is in `N'`.
 As there are 6 nodes, there will always be 5 iterations after initialization.

 ## Distance Vector Routing